SilvesterHsu/ORLFaceRecognition-PCA/README.md

 This program is mainly used for face recognition.
 Face recognition can be broadly divided into two parts: **data processing** and **recognition**.

 ### 1. data processing
 We choose [The ORL Database of Faces](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html) as database.
 After a series of basic image preprocessing, we map each image column quantitatively.
-After that, we piled the vectors horizontally into a matrix, using [*Principal Components Analysis* ](http://psycnet.apa.org/record/1934-00645-001)to reduce the dimension of matrix.
+After that, we piled the vectors horizontally into a matrix, and use [*Principal Components Analysis* ](http://psycnet.apa.org/record/1934-00645-001)to reduce the dimension of matrix.
 Finally, the column vector of each image is projected in a point in the high dimensional space.
 ![image](https://user-images.githubusercontent.com/20944641/30518453-02e300c0-9bb1-11e7-8a3b-cc5996ef5c0a.png)

 ### 2. recognition